portwatcher/prerender-url-shortener/README.md

    - A unique `short-code` is generated for the given URL.
    - The system checks if this URL is already cached/stored in the PostgreSQL database.
    - **If cached and rendering complete:**
-     - Always returns 202 Accepted and re-queues for fresh rendering.
+     - **Returns 200 OK** if rendered HTML contains valid og:image tag (no re-rendering needed)
-     - Ensures content freshness and consistent async behavior.
+     - **Returns 202 Accepted and re-queues for fresh rendering** if HTML is missing or lacks og:image tag
    - **If not cached:**
      - The link is immediately saved to the database with a "pending" render status.
      - Returns 202 Accepted with the short code.